calm-workshop-2024/calm-workshop-2024.github.io/content/call-for-papers.md

 * Causality of large models: Investigating the causal structure of how large models work and how to make them more interpretable and controllable.

-By engaging both theoretical and applied perspectives, we aim to foster deep insights into the behavior of large models, not only to assess their current capabilities but also to improve their performance and to make their behavior more interpretable and reliable.
 In addition to the directions discussed above, we welcome contributions that explore the vibrant interface between causality and large models, for example:

 * Theoretical and empirical studies on how large models employ causal knowledge and reasoning